+How did you first hear about Facebook?
 JESSE EISENBERG: My cousin Eric Fisher told me about the site.
 He went to the University of Pennsylvania, and he was in computer science and involved in building websites.
 He is incredibly creative, and he was completely in awe of it.

+There has been a lot of discussion about whether or not the film is an accurate portrayal of Mark Zuckerberg.
+Do you feel it was?
 JE: It’s so hard to say.
 What I know about Mark Zuckerberg is what everybody else knows about him, and that is only what has been made public.
 I never met him.
 We heard early on Facebook didn’t approve or wasn’t involved, so it became impossible to meet him.

+How did you go about researching your character?
 JE: Mark wrote his college essay about fencing.
 I took some fencing lessons because I noticed he has a uniquely straight posture I don’t have.
 When I read he was a fencer, I thought his posture might be attributed to that.
 But it was more interesting to me what that meant psychologically—the competition, what dangers there are [with fencing].